Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 The same event was persisting: while some but not all fields were blank, the customer was able to proceed further.

-The developer exampined console, where no errors were being logged.
+The developer examined console, where no errors were being logged.

-Th developer then turned to the stored values in sessionStorage, and found no errors here: if a value had been entered, it was stored; if a value had not been entered, nothing was stored.
+The developer then turned to the stored values in sessionStorage, and found no errors here: if a value had been entered, it was stored; if a value had not been entered, nothing was stored.
 All seemed to be good here.

 The developer then turned to debugging the code via the web console:
 <img src="documentation/testing-ms2/debugging.png">